dcarver1/carverd/resume.md

 - Install the standardize geospatial software builds for new and reformatted machines base on configuration management protocols
-- Maintain proper protocols regarding use of Administrative account for altering computers
+- Maintain proper protocols regarding the use of Administrative account for altering computers

 *Method Development: 20% of Duties*